--) Publishing a statement: - 1) Notifying employees that the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance, including cannabis, is prohibited in the grantees or contractors workplace. - 2) Specifying the actions that will be taken against employees for violations of such prohibition. - 3) Notifying the employee that, as a condition of employment on such contract or grant, they: - A) Abide by the terms of the statement; and - B) Notify the employer of any criminal drug statute conviction for a violation occurring in the workplace no later than five (5) calendar days after such conviction. - b) Establishing a drug-free awareness program to inform employees about: - 1) The dangers of drug abuse in the workplace; - 2) The grantees or contractors policy of maintaining a drug-free workplace; - 3) Any available drug counseling, rehabilitation, and employee assistance programs; and - 4) The penalties that may be imposed upon an employee for drug violations. - c) Providing a copy of the statement required by subsection (a) to each employee engaged in the performance of the contract or grant and posting the statement in a prominent place in the workplace. - d) Notifying the contracting or granting agency within ten (10) calendar days after receiving notice under part (B) of paragraph (3) of subsection (a) above from an employee or otherwise receiving actual notice of such conviction. - e) Imposing a sanction on, or requiring the satisfactory participation in a drug abuse assistance or rehabilitation program by, any employee who is so convicted, as required by section 5 of the Drug-Free Workplace Act. - f) Assisting employees in selecting a course of action in the event drug counseling, treatment, and rehabilitation are required and indicating that a trained referral team is in place. - g) Making a good faith effort to continue to maintain a drug-free workplace through implementation of the Drug-Free Workplace Act. - 31.
+- a) Publishing a statement: - i) Notifying employees that the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance, including cannabis, is prohibited in the grantees or contractors workplace. - ii) Specifying the actions that will be taken against employees for violations of such prohibition. - iii) Notifying the employee that, as a condition of employment on such contract or grant, the employee will: - 1) Abide by the terms of the statement; and - 2) Notify the employer of any criminal drug statute conviction for a violation occurring in the workplace no later than five (5) calendar days after such conviction. - b) Establishing a drug-free awareness program to inform employees about: - i) The dangers of drug abuse in the workplace; - ii) The grantees or contractors policy of maintaining a drug-free workplace; - iii) Any available drug counseling, rehabilitation, and employee assistance programs; and - iv) The penalties that may be imposed upon an employee for drug violations. - c) Providing a copy of the statement required by subsection (a) to each employee engaged in the performance of the contract or grant and posting the statement in a prominent place in the workplace. - d) Notifying the contracting or granting agency within ten (10) calendar days after receiving notice under part (B) of paragraph (3) of subsection (a) above from an employee or otherwise receiving actual notice of such conviction. - e) Imposing a sanction on, or requiring the satisfactory participation in a drug abuse assistance or rehabilitation program by, any employee who is so convicted, as required by section 5 of the Drug-Free Workplace Act. - f) Assisting employees in selecting a course of action in the event drug counseling, treatment, and rehabilitation are required and indicating that a trained referral team is in place. - q) Making a good faith effort to continue to maintain a drug-free workplace through implementation of the Drug-Free Workplace Act. - 31.
 The applicant represents and warrants that all of the certifications and assurances set forth herein, in the application, all attachments, and the Grant Agreement are and shall remain true and correct through the Term of the grant.
 During the Term of the grant, the award recipient shall provide the Illinois State Board of Education with notice of any change in circumstances affecting the certifications and assurances within ten (10) calendar days of the change.
-Failure to maintain all certifications and assurances or provide the required notice will result in the Illinois State Board of Education withholding future project funding until the award recipient provides documentation evidencing that the award recipient has returned to compliance with this provision, as determined by the Illinois State Board of Education.
+Failure to maintain all certifications and assurances or provide the required notice will result in the Illinois State Board of Education witholding not high provision, as determined by the Illinois State Board of Education.

-Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transactions
+Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion